Nagendra1997/mesibo-documentation/live-demo-web-readme.md

 - Camera and Microphone access.
 Please ensure you have  set up  camera and microphone devices and granted the required permissions in the browser

 You can try the [Mesibo Live Demo(Beta)](https://mesibo.com/livedemo) which is a fully functional, Zoom Like Video Conferencing app and also download the entire source code from [Github](https://github.com/mesibo/conferencing).

+## Terminology

+In this document, we will be using the following terms

+- Conference - The conferencing app
+- Stream - video (camera, screen, etc) and voice data
+- Participant - a user participating in the conference
+- Publishing - publishing/sending self video and voice stream to the conference
+- Subscribing - Receiving video and voice stream of other participants
+- Publisher - The participant sending self video and voice stream
+- Subscriber - The participant viewing other's voice and video stream

 ### Basic requirements for conferecing